 At the OERu, we use the Docker-based installation of the amazing, completely FOSS MailCow project to provide our organisational email services.
-I might cover that set up in a future howto here, because MailCow makes an otherwise almost intractable problem... much more tractable.
-Having set up MailCow set up means we can offer "full service" email for any number of domains and users and aliases with all the bells and whistles including incoming and outgoing mail with all the virus scanning (we don't really need it because we use Linux desktops, but for other folks it's useful I guess) and dynamic spam filtering services you'd expect from a much larger operation: Team MailCow have done an amazing job in pulling together a comprehensive set of FOSS applications to provide all the conceivable requirements of a full-fledged, multi-domain email system, including shared calendaring, contacts, and webmail.
-A great companion to your organisation's MailCow server would be a BitWarden password safe server... just sayin'.
-With a tiny bit of configuration cleverness, you could even run them both simultaneously on the same server... but that's a story for another day.
+I might cover that set up in a future tutorial here, because MailCow makes an otherwise almost intractable problem - hosting your own email service - much more tractable.
+Having a MailCow set up means we can offer "full service" email for any number of domains and users and aliases with all the bells and whistles including incoming and outgoing mail with all the virus scanning (we don't really need it because we use Linux desktops, but for other folks it's useful) and dynamic spam filtering services you'd expect from a much larger operation: Team MailCow have done an amazing job in pulling together a comprehensive set of FOSS applications to provide all the conceivable requirements of a full-fledged, multi-domain email system, including shared calendaring, contacts, and webmail.
+A great companion to your organisation's MailCow server would be a BitWarden password safe server (also FOSS)... just sayin'.

 The only tricky part is that we have to ensure that whatever "reply to" email address we specify from our applications, say email@example.com, is using a domain we also host on the same server, and that there's an email alias of that email address defined and set as "allow to send from firstname.lastname@example.org" in the MailCow interface.
 If we haven't made sure of that, our mail server is likely to reject sending emails with that "mismatching" email address.
 This is a basic spam deterrence measure, which is for the best, despite sometimes making a email system administrator's life harder.